 Why You Need Financial Goals

 Setting financial goals allows you to put hopes and dreams into action.
-It starts with choosing a goal, and then developing a plan for achieving it.
+It starts with choosing a goal, then developing a plan for achieving it.
 For example, the Consumer Financial Protection Bureau advises using the SMART goal-setting system.
-It requires that your financial goals be:
+It requires your financial goals be:

 Outlining money goals this way can give you the direction and the motivation you need to follow through on them.
 Here’s what a SMART goal might look like for an emergency fund:

 |Measurable||How much do you want to save?||$3,000|

 |Attainable||Is this a reachable goal?||It is if I earn more, spend less, and plan.|

 |Relevant||Why is this important to you?||I need to be prepared for surprise expenses.|

 |Timebound||When do you want to reach the goal?||In 12 months|